Updated December 2022 (Version 3.3)

 Table of Contents

-Venti is a 5-star anemo bow user, whom revolves around providing strong crowd control and enabling synergy from off field.
-Venti’s kit is built in a manner that encourages quickly rotating between units to take advantage of his strong crowd control and deal damage to many enemies at once.
+Venti is a 5-star Anemo Bow user who revolves around providing strong crowd control and off-field enabling of his teammates.
+Venti’s kit is designed in a manner that encourages quickly rotating between units to take advantage of his strong crowd control and deal damage to many enemies at once.

 - Very flexible teammate